Frequently Asked Questions

 If my child is out sick or on vacation, do I still pay the fee for day(s) missed?

 Yes, you are actually paying for a spot in the center, not for individual days of attendance.
 Families have the option to take a break from the program.
 A break is defined as any period of absence lasting 30 consecutive days or more.
-If a family wants to take a break from the program but guarantee their child's spot when they return, they can pay a holding fee of $100 per child in lieu of their regular monthly parent fee.
+If a family wants to take a break from the program but guarantee their child's spot when they return, they can pay a holding fee that is equivalent to half of one month’s regular fees (per child) in lieu of their regular monthly parent fee.

 I understand that the monthly fee includes meals, but can I send food for my child to eat during the day if I choose?